DynexMarketplace/quantum-rna-folding/README.md

 python main.py
 ```

-The program will output and save the optimal grouping of the satellites into constellations in the file "result.png".
+The program will output and save the folded RNA sequence in the file "result.png".